ezrecipes/ezrecipes.github.io/about.md

 ezrecipes was formed in October of 2021 in New Zealand during a certain virus outbreak which got most people stuck at home.
 Including us.
 So we decided why not make a website that tells you how to make delicious food.

-Our website has a large variety of recipes, from chocolate brownies ~ to sunday pancakes ~ to apple crumble.

 Our food range is has a large variety of recipes!
-From chocolate brownies ~ to sunday pancakes, you name it!
+From chocolate brownies, to sunday pancakes, you name it!

 ## Social